henne49/dbus-opendtu/README.md

 ### Details / Process
 As mentioned above the script is inspired by @fabian-lauer dbus-shelly-3em-smartmeter implementation.

 So what is the script doing:
 - Running as a service
-- connecting to DBus of the Venus OS `com.victronenergy.pvinverter.http_{DeviceInstanceID_from_config}`
+- Connecting to DBus of the Venus OS `com.victronenergy.pvinverter.http_{DeviceInstanceID_from_config}`
-- After successful DBus connection OpenDTU/ahoyDTU is accessed via REST-API - simply the /status is called and a JSON is returned with all details
+- After successful DBus connection, OpenDTU (resp.
+Ahoy) is accessed via REST-API - simply the `/status` (resp. `api/live`) is called which returns a JSON with all details.
   A sample JSON file from OpenDTU can be found [here](docs/OpenDTU.json).
 A sample JSON file from OpenDTU can be found [here](docs/ahoy.json)
 - Serial/devicename is taken from the response as device serial
-- Paths are added to the DBus with default value 0 - including some settings like name, etc
+- Paths are added to the DBus with default value 0 - including some settings like name etc.
-- After that a "loop" is started which pulls OpenDTU/AhoyDTU data every 5s from the REST-API and updates the values in the DBus, for ESP 8266 based ahoy systems we even pull data only every 10seconds
+- After that, a "loop" is started which pulls OpenDTU/AhoyDTU data every 5s (configurable) from the REST-API and updates the values in the DBus, for ESP 8266 based ahoy systems we even pull data only every 10seconds.

 Thats it 😄